caasmo/restinpieces-acme/README.md

 5.  **Integrate Handler**: Use `cmd/example` as a reference to register `acme.CertRenewalHandler` in your framework application.
 Schedule a recurring job of type `certificate_renewal`.
 6.  **Deploy Certificate**: After a renewal job runs successfully, use a mechanism (like `cmd/update-app-certificate` or a custom job) to retrieve the updated certificate from the `acme_certificate` scope and deploy it to your web server or application.

 ## Core Package (`acme`)

-1.  **Generate Blueprint**: Run `go run ./cmd/generate-blueprint-config` to create `acme.blueprint.toml`.
-2.  **Fill Configuration**: Edit `acme.blueprint.toml` with your ACME account email, domains, and DNS provider API credentials.
-Generate an ACME account private key if you don't have one (PEM format).
-3.  **Encrypt Configuration**: Use the `restinpieces/go-application-framework` tools (e.g., its CLI or API) to encrypt the filled `acme.blueprint.toml` and store it in the secure configuration store under the `acme_config` scope, using your `age` identity.
-4.  **Initial Request (Optional but Recommended)**: Run `go run ./cmd/request-acme-cert -db <db-path> -age-key <id-path>` (ensure necessary env vars/flags are set) to perform the first certificate request and store it.
-5.  **Integrate Handler**: Use `cmd/example` as a reference to register `acme.CertRenewalHandler` in your framework application.
-Schedule a recurring job of type `certificate_renewal`.
-6.  **Deploy Certificate**: After a renewal job runs successfully, use a mechanism (like `cmd/update-app-certificate` or a custom job) to retrieve the updated certificate from the `acme_certificate` scope and deploy it to your web server or application.

-## Core Package (`acme`)